When you open Power BI service, you'll see a dashboard displayed. Dashboards are something that differentiates Power BI service from Power BI Desktop.

 Sometimes dashboards are imported with the dataset or are created as you connect to the dataset.
 For example, the Get Data wizard for Salesforce asks you if you'd like a dashboard and/or report to be created from the dataset.

 Why do people create dashboards?
 Here are just some of the reasons:

 We've circled back to your Power BI dashboard and workspace.
-Let's take a closer look at the pieces that make up the top-level page for Power BI service; we call it My Workspace.
+Let's take a closer look at the pieces that make up the landing page for Power BI service.

 Use the navbar to move between the Power BI building blocks: dashboards, reports, and datasets.

-Select Get Data to add datasets to Power BI.
+Select Get Data to add datasets, reports, and dashboards to Power BI.